For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 No one wants to be tied into a phone contract for the long haul.
 But in order to get a good deal, networks will sometimes expect you to sign up for a set number of months (normally at least a year).

-It's true that you can get rolling contracts with no commitment, but unless these are SIM only, they're not a cost-effective way of doing things.
+It's true that you can get rolling contracts with no commitment, but this is only possible with SIM only deals.

 Most networks will offer you the choice of 12, 18, 24 or 36-month contracts, with the monthly cost for equivalent allowances decreasing as the length of the contract increases.